-- Policy 8.4.1 Uses and Building Types Allow multi-unit residential uses and mixed-uses (commercial/residential) in low-rise buildings. - Policy 8.4.2 Density and Height Allow a density of up to 2.0 FAR, in buildings up to four storeys in height. - Policy 8.4.3 Retail Areas Strengthen existing retail areas by requiring streetfronting commercial uses on Marine Drive between Oxford Street and Foster Streets, and between Balsam Street and Maple Street.
-Allow street-fronting commercial uses elsewhere on Marine Drive.
-Mixed-use buildings that do not front onto streets other than Marine Drive are not permitted. - Policy 8.4.4 Urban Design Enhance the built and public realms through policies identified in Section 10 and guidelines in the Waterfront Development Permit Area in Part D. - Policy 8.4.5 Flexible Housing Require the ground floor of new residential buildings fronting on Marine Drive outside of existing retail areas to be designed as flex spaces for potential future use as retail or office space. - Policy 8.4.6 Access Strengthen access to the waterfront through strategies identified in Sections 10 and 13.
+- Policy 8.4.3 Retail Areas - Strengthen existing retail areas by requiring streetfronting commercial uses on Marine Drive between Oxford Street and Foster Streets, and between Balsam Street and Maple Street.
+Allow street-fronting commercial uses elsewhere on Marine Drive. - Policy 8.4.4 Urban Design - Enhance the built and public realms through policies identified in Section 10 and guidelines in the Waterfront Development Permit Area in Part D. For development proposals on Elm Street, consideration shall be given to the heritage context of existing buildings. - Policy 8.4.5 Flexible Housing - Require the ground floor of new residential buildings fronting on Marine Drive outside of existing retail areas to be designed as flex spaces for potential future use as retail or office space. - Policy 8.4.6 Access Strengthen access to the waterfront through strategies identified in Sections 10 and 13.